 TREATMENT FOR ANXIETYIf you are worried about your anxious feelings or if they are persistent it is important to see your GP.
 Many people find counselling and CBT (cognitive behaviour therapy) helps with anxiety.
 Mindfulness can also help calm the mind.- check out the Headspace website or app for more information.

 If your feelings of anxiety are affecting your daily life and causing you distress, it’s time to seek help.
-Make an appointment to see your GP or contact us in confidence, we can help too.
-Call our helpline.
+Make an appointment to see your GP or contact us in confidence, we can help.
+Call our helpline, email us, access our live chat service via our home page or apply for peer support.

 I am 46 and a father of three.
 I am an employment lawyer by training, having been a partner in Jones Day and then Speechly Bircham, where I...
 Read More